Gotve1/Gotve1/README.md

 ## Education
 PDP school
-- 2 years of experience in Computer Engineering as Programmer Engineer September 2023 - june 2025
+- 2 years of experience in Software Development as Backend Developer, September 2023 - june 2025

 Activities
 - Learned fundamentals of programming, data structures, and algorithms using Java